HorridHanu/Plantly/README.md

 ## Let Your Green Journey Flourish! 🌿

 Explore the possibilities, contribute your expertise, and be part of the movement to create a more sustainable and joyful relationship with plants.
-Embrace the world of Plantly on [GitHub](https://github.com/HorridHanu/Plantly) and embark on a journey of nurturing and cultivating your green world.
+Embrace the world of Plantly on [Follow project link](https://github.com/HorridHanu/Plantly) and embark on a journey of nurturing and cultivating your green world.

 🌿🚀